aptalca/docker-guacamole/README.md

 Guacamole is an open source project and is copyright Glyptodon LLC

-This docker image is built upon the baseimage made by phusion and forked from hall/guacamole, and further forked from Zuhkov/docker-containers
+This docker image is built upon the baseimage made by phusion and forked from hall/guacamole, and further forked from Zuhkov/docker-containers and then aptalca/docker-containers